The Golden City enchants visitors from all over the world.

 - The chimney cake is the most popular dessert in Prague.
 Trdelník actually originates from neighboring Slovakia.
 However, you’ll find more stalls selling it in Prague than in Bratislava.
 This scrumptious treat is a pastry, wrapped around a stick and roasted over an open flame.
 It is served warm and topped with sugar, nuts, or cinnamon.

 - Prague is a heaven for beer aficionados.
-Czechs are the largest beer consumers per capita in the world.
+One of the coolest facts about Prague is that Czechs are the largest beer consumers per capita in the world.
 No wonder that the Pilsner Urquell is the original lager beer.
 All others derive from its recipe.
 The best-known Czech beer has been brewed in Plzeň (56 mi / 90 km from Prague) since 1842.
 You should also try the dark beer (tmavé), the half-dark/half-lager (řezané pivo), and the wheat beer (pšeničné pivo).
 If you’re thirsty for a non-traditional pivo, try the craft beers.
 Pale ales, fruit beers, coffee beers, and chocolate beers will seduce you in fancy bars and microbreweries.

 - In Prague, beer comes to your table before you even order it.
 In traditional pubs, waiters bring 0.5-liter glasses of their most popular brew directly to your table.
 You also get a small note where the waiter marks how many you’ve had.
 And if drinking at the pub is too boring for you, summer gardens, beer bikes, and beer museums will also serve you the heavenly elixir.